-Not only did I decide to go another way, by accident this ride turned into a mini tiki tour to see a few Sokak that I have not ventured down.
+Not only did I decide to go another way, by accident, but this ride also turned into a mini tiki tour to see a few Sokak that I have not ventured down.

 It was a warm sort of morning this particular Sunday, and I was in a daydream kind of mood.
-Not the best of mindset to be in when cycling on a road that is usually a 2 lane road which suddenly becomes a three-lane.
+Not the best mindset to be in when cycling on a road that is usually a two-lane road which suddenly becomes a three-lane.
 Are you kidding me I thought as I glance up and see two tractors heading towards me!!.
-Time to head down less-busy roads and ones that have many trees to view.
+Time to cycle down less-busy roads and ones that have many trees to view.

-One tree grown in abundance in this area is the pomegranate tree as well as some citrus and olive trees.
-Someone had a bright idea one year, to plant these magnificent trees due to the health benefits of the fruit and found significant success.
+One tree grown in abundance in this area is the pomegranate tree and some citrus and olive trees.
+Someone had a bright idea one year to plant these magnificent trees due to the health benefits of the fruit and found significant success.
 Like most things in life, everyone wanted a piece of the action.
 Then there was an over-abundance, prices dropped, and now many orchards lay disused.

-At present, the fruit is growing, unfortunately for us, they will have ripened after we leave.
-The good news is we have access to pomegranate juice [no sugar added], which we have most mornings.
+At present, the fruit is growing; unfortunately for us, they will have ripened after we leave.
+We have access to pomegranate juice [no sugar added], which we have most mornings.
 You know to give us that added energy boost!

 Check out some of its benefits HERE!
 Though I am not too convinced about all the advantages of digesting this liquid.
 My philosophy is if you enjoy it and if your body thrives, drink it or eat it in moderation.